Templates · Investing

 1. 1

-Enter your target asset allocation percentages (they should sum to 100%).
+Enter your target asset allocation percentages (they should add up to 100%).

 2. 2

-Input the current market value of each asset class in your portfolio.
+Plug in the current market value of each asset class.

 3. 3

-The worksheet will calculate the drift from target and show which classes are over/under weight.
+The worksheet shows the drift and flags which classes are over or under weight.

 4. 4

-Review suggested trades — consider rebalancing with new contributions first to minimize selling.
+Look at the suggested trades — try rebalancing with new contributions first to avoid selling.

 5. 5

-Check the tax impact estimate before executing sells in taxable accounts.
+Check the tax impact estimate before selling anything in taxable accounts.

 6. 6

-Log the rebalancing event and set a reminder for the next review (quarterly or when drift exceeds 5%).
+Log the rebalancing event and set a reminder for next time (quarterly or when drift passes 5%).

 Who this template is for